How to Establish Business Value in the M&A Sale Process Properly

 Prepare a Confidential Information Memorandum (“CIM”)

-There are a number of reasons the CIM is the key tool in any M&A process.
-First, it gives the seller the opportunity to present their company in its best light.
-Second, it save the buyer a ton of time assembling the relevant data, information and background that goes into the book (yes, the CIM is a book, a biography of your company with a table of contents, sections and an appendix).
+There are a number of reasons the CIM is a critical tool in any M&A process.
+First, it gives a seller the opportunity to present their company in its best light.
+Second, it saves buyers a ton of time assembling the relevant data, information and background that goes into the book (yes, the CIM is a book, a biography and outlook for your company with a table of contents, relevant value building sections and an appendix).
 Third, it enables you to control confidential information and who receives it when running an M&A process.
 Lastly, your CIM acts as a recipe for buyers to establish business value when considering their interest in acquiring your business.

 An efficient M&A process means each prospective buyer receives the same information in the same time frame and is informed of the M&A sale process guidelines and time frame.